 How Communication Affects Teamwork

-Communication is essential to ensure that a team runs optimally.
-Every member should be encouraged to share their ideas and updates on progress—even if the news is bad—and other members should do their best to listen, evaluate without judgment, and offer a thoughtful response.
+On an ideal team, every member would be encouraged to share their ideas and updates on progress—even if the news is bad—and other members would do their best to listen, evaluate without judgment, and offer a thoughtful response.
 On the other hand, poor communication—a boss shooting down, or shouting down, ideas from subordinates, or one employee consistently speaking over others—disrupts general cohesion and can throw an otherwise productive team off their game.